Frequently Asked Questions

 Final authority for infractions of this rule will rest with the overseeing administration.
 Examples of excused absences: doctor excused, family emergency, death in family, school authorized absences (i.e. field trips, college visits, etc...), religious release and family vacations.

-Question: Is possession of alcohol or tobacco a rules violation?
+Question: Is possession of alcohol, tobacco or vaping products a rules violation?

 Question: Can middle school students play on senior high teams?